halleeray/halleeray.github.io/Weekly_Updates.md

 No notable impediments in my way this week.

 Reflection on the process you used last week, how can you make the process work better? : <br>
 Now that I have ironed out a process, I just have to stick to it.
 I carve out a little time every day to make progress on the exercism problems and read about the associated methods and structures.
-This helps me to stay on track.
+This helps me to stay on track.<br>